 • Respiratory specialty hospital(s) will be accountable for four statewide measures and a minimum of four local measures.
 If four measures are selected then statewide measures will total 56 points and local measures will account for 44 points.
 Points per local measure will equal 44 divided by the number of local measures selected.
-If five or more measures are selected, then statewide measures will total 50 points and local measures will equal 50 points and local measures selected.
+If five or more measures are selected, then statewide measures will total 50 points and local measures will total 50 points.
+Points per local measures selected.